sandroclark/Venezuelan-Intrusion/README.md

 * The emotions Venezuela wanted us to feel were overwhelmingly negative, with 60 % of the emotions being registered being Fear, Surprise, Anger.

+For further Tweet Analysi please look at the summary [here](TweetAnalysis.md)

 <a href="#Venezuelan-Intrusion">Back to top</a>